nfalquet/thunderbird-openpgp/jekyll/index.md

   display errors and missing keys?
 Is reassuring people with the "check" icon worth the additional icon?

-- Recipients pills provide better *visibility of system status* ([Usability Heuristics #1](https://www.nngroup.com/articles/visibility-system-status/)):
+- Recipient pills provide better *visibility of system status* ([Usability Heuristics #1](https://www.nngroup.com/articles/visibility-system-status/)):

   * They present feedback to the user as quickly as possible.